naltamura/ExamGenius/release/README.md

 ### How to Use:
 1. Download ExamGenius.exe (dist folder).
 2. Double-click on ExamGenius.exe to launch the tool.
-3. Follow the on-screen instructions to generate randomized tests.
+3. Follow the on-screen instructions to generate randomized assignments.

 ### Requirements:
 - This executable is designed for Windows users.